Hair · 4 min read

 The variables that actually matter

-A vision model evaluating hair looks at five inputs in parallel: face shape (oval, round, square, oblong, heart, diamond), forehead height, jaw width, hair texture (straight, wavy, curly, coily), and density (sparse, medium, thick).
-Each variable pushes recommendations in a specific direction.
-A long oblong face benefits from width at the temples; a round face benefits from height at the crown and length below the chin; thin density rules out blunt one-length cuts that draw attention to scalp visibility.
+When a vision model evaluates hair it's really juggling five things at once: face shape (oval, round, square, oblong, heart, diamond), forehead height, jaw width, hair texture (straight, wavy, curly, coily), and density (sparse, medium, thick).
+Each one nudges the answer in a specific direction.
+A long oblong face wants width near the temples.
+A round face wants height at the crown and some length below the chin.
+Thin hair rules out a blunt one-length cut, because nothing draws the eye to a sparse scalp faster than a hard horizontal line.

 Why human stylists struggle with this

-A great barber or stylist absolutely can run all five variables in their head — but most don't, because the consultation lasts three minutes and the client has already shown them a Pinterest board.
-AI doesn't have that constraint.
-It will tell you that the cut you saved last Tuesday assumes a square jaw and dense, wavy hair, neither of which you have, and that's why it looked different on you when you tried it last year.
+A good barber can absolutely run those five variables in their head.
+Most don't, though, because your consult is three minutes long and you've already shown them a reference photo.
+AI is happy to push back where a stylist won't.
+It'll tell you the cut you screenshotted last Tuesday assumes a square jaw and dense wavy hair you don't have, which is exactly why it looked off on you when you tried something similar a year ago.

 From recommendation to reality

-Objektiv's hair module produces a ranked list of cuts with rationale: which face property each cut is optimising, what trade-off it makes with another property, and how much daily styling effort the result demands.
-It also flags incompatibilities — for example, a textured French crop that needs medium-thickness hair to read properly, or a curtain fringe that fights against a low hairline.
-Pair this with your color season (covered in What Is a Color Season and Why Does It Matter?) to decide whether a tonal change should accompany the cut.
+Objektiv's hair module gives you a ranked list of cuts and tells you why each one is on the list: which feature it's playing up, what it's sacrificing in exchange, and how much daily styling you should expect.
+It also flags the cuts that won't work for you — say, a textured French crop that needs medium thickness to sit right, or a curtain fringe that fights a low hairline.
+Pair the recommendation with your color season (covered in What Is a Color Season and Why Does It Matter?) before you decide whether to also change tone, not just shape.

 What it won't do

-AI won't cut your hair, and it won't guarantee that the stylist in your salon executes the recommendation perfectly.
-What it will do is hand you a screenshot, a reference image, and a one-line briefing — “textured crop, two finger lengths on top, faded temple, leaving width at the parietal” — that turns a vague conversation into a precise one.
-That alone changes the outcome more than most upgrades you can make to your appearance for the same price.
+AI doesn't cut your hair, and it can't make sure the stylist nails the execution.
+What it can do is give you a screenshot, a reference image, and a single sentence to read out at the chair — something like “textured crop, two finger lengths on top, faded temple, keep width at the parietal.”
+A specific brief like that changes the outcome more than almost any other appearance investment at the same price.

 How it fits the bigger picture

 Hair is one of six modules in a full Objektiv analysis.
-The others — face geometry, body and posture, color, skin, and outfit — interact with it.
-A great cut paired with the wrong color season still under-performs.
-Read more about the underlying scoring system in The Science Behind Facial Harmony Scores or jump to About Objektiv for the platform overview.
+The others — face geometry, body and posture, color, skin, and outfit — all play off it.
+A perfect cut in the wrong color palette still underperforms.
+For more on how the underlying scoring works, see The Science Behind Facial Harmony Scores or jump to About Objektiv for the platform overview.
 Pricing details live on the pricing page.

 Get a hairstyle recommendation tuned to your face